All Episodes

 Back in a second.

-Well, well, well, looky here.
+Well, well, well, lookie here.

-It's by Dan Balls.
+It's by Dan Ball.

-Still many party moderates say they see worrisome parallels to what happened to the Democrats during Vietnam when they opposed an unpopular war but paid a price politically for years after because of a perception the party was too dovish on national security.
+Still, many party moderates say they see worrisome parallels to what happened to the Democrats during Vietnam when they opposed an unpopular war, but paid a price politically for years after because of a perception the party was too dovish on national security.

 It still is paying the price.